 The segment manufactures cabins for the increased capability AH-1Z attack helicopter, which is produced by Bell Helicopter ("Bell") for the U.S. Marine Corps.
 The cabin is the largest and most complex airframe structure utilized in the final assembly of the AH-1Z helicopter and has not been manufactured new since 1995.
 We currently have \$33.0 million in backlog associated with this program; with potential follow-on options the program value could exceed \$200.0 million.
-The first cabin delivery is expected to occur in the second quarter of 2013.
+We continue to make progress on this program and currently have six units in process.
+The first cabin delivery is expected to occur in the third quarter of 2013.